Partners Group: Recent history (2021-present)

-actions.
-In November, Partners Group opened the doors to its new Zug campus.
-It will serve as the firm's global headquarters and comprises three interconnected buildings: The Foundry, The Factory and The Greenery.

-At the end of 2024, Partners Group announced a number of real estate and hospitality acquisitions.
-In November, they acquired a minority stake in the 5-star Standard Hotel in central London.
-They were part of a partnership deal with Trinity Investments and Oaktree Capital Management, which totalled £185 million.
-Partners Group also acquired a majority stake in Spanish hotel group BLUESEA Hotels during the same month.
-Partner Group also announced with a major acquisition for Empira, a residential real estate company with a portfolio valued at EUR 14 billion.
-The private-markets firm announced it was expanding its growth equity strategy, targeting fast growing companies in the technology and healthcare sectors.
-The expansion follows on from the firm investing USD 2.5 billion in the space to date.
+Partners Group ended 2024 by acquiring Empira Group, a real estate operator, developer, and investor with a portfolio valued at EUR 14 billion.
+Around the same time, the private-markets firm announced it was expanding its growth equity strategy, targeting fast-growing companies in the technology and healthcare sectors.
+The expansion followed the firm investing USD 2.5 billion in the space to date.
 Partners Group also opened an infrastructure fund to Canadian investors through a partnership with iCapital.
-It also sold its controlling stake in renewable energy company, VSB Group.
-The acquisition of VSB was made by TotalEnergies at a value of EUR 2 billion.
+It also sold its controlling stake in renewable energy company VSB Group to TotalEnergies in a deal valued at EUR 2 billion.
 Partners Group finished 2024 with one of the largest deals in Indian private equity that calendar year, listing Vishal Mega Mart on the National Stock Exchange and Bombay Stock Exchange.
-The firm's PE secondary investments team finished the year having invested US$3.2 billion across different opportunities, up from US$1.5 billion the previous year.
+The firm's private equity secondary investments team finished the year having invested US$3.2 billion across different opportunities, up from US$1.5 billion the previous year.
 Throughout 2024, Partners Group secured $22 billion in new commitments from clients.

-By the start of 2025, fundraising for evergreens had overtaken traditional closed-ended funds, with evergreens raising $8 billion the previous year.
-At the end of January Partners Group received approval from the UK financial services regulator to launch a long-term asset fund (LTAF).
-In February 2024, Vishal Megamart raised $943m following its IPO with Partners Group exiting from the Indian tech startup, along with Kedaara Capital.
-In March 2025, the private equity firm announced it was acquiring Australian-based GreenSquareDC, investing up to $AUD 1.2 billion (approximately $USD 759 million).
+At the end of January 2025, Partners Group received approval from the UK financial services regulator to launch a long-term asset fund (LTAF).
+In March 2025, the private equity firm announced it was acquiring Australian-based GreenSquareDC, investing up to AU$1.2 billion (approximately US$759 million).
 The datacentre company operates strategic locations in Sydney, Melbourne and Perth, with demand rising rapidly due to increased demand from generative AI and cloud usage.
 Remaining with a focus on tech investments, during the same month Partners Group co-led a $140 million investment in Indian startup, Darwinbox.
 The AI-powered human resource management platform was founded in 2015, with clients including Starbucks, Nivea, and AXA.